Oral and maxillofacial surgery: United Kingdom and Europe

 In countries such as the UK and most of Europe, it is recognised as a specialty of medicine with a degree in medicine and an additional degree in dentistry being compulsory.
 The scope of practice is mainly head and neck cancer, microvascular reconstruction, craniofacial surgery and cranio-maxillofacial trauma, skin cancer, facial deformity, cleft lip and palate, craniofacial surgery, TMJ surgery and cosmetic facial surgery.

-In the UK, maxillofacial surgery is a specialty of the Royal College of Surgeons of England, Royal College of Surgeons of Edinburgh.
+In the UK, maxillofacial surgery is a speciality of the Royal College of Surgeons of England, and the Royal College of Surgeons of Edinburgh.
 Intercollegiate Board Certification is provided through the JCIE, and is the same as plastic surgery, ENT, general surgery, orthopaedics, paediatric surgery, neurosurgery and cardiothoracic surgery.

 The FRCS (Fellowship of the Royal College of Surgeons) is the specialist exam at the end of surgical training, and is required to work as a Consultant Surgeon in maxillofacial surgery.

 In the EU, OMFS is defined within Directive 2005/36 on professional qualifications (updated 2021).
 The two OMFS specialties are 'dual degree' dental, oral, and maxillofacial surgery (DOMFS) and 'single medical degree' maxillofacial surgery (MFS).
-In some cases a dental degree may be required to enter specialty training but in all cases the medical degree must be obtained before starting OMFS specialty training.
+In some cases a dental degree may be required to enter speciality training but in all cases the medical degree must be obtained before starting OMFS speciality training.

 In Poland, maxillofacial surgery has always been dominated by dentists and still the majority of current OMFS trainees are dental graduates.

 Since 2019, Norway switched from dual degree requirement for maxillofacial surgery to medical degree only.
 Similarly, Sweden has started several maxillofacial surgery training programs for medical graduates.

 Canada and Asia

-In Asia, oral and maxillofacial surgery is also recognized as a dental specialty and requires a degree in dentistry prior to surgical residency training.
-The Canadian model is the same as the model used in the United States of America.
+In Asia, oral and maxillofacial surgery is also recognised as a dental speciality and requires a degree in dentistry prior to surgical residency training.
+The Canadian model is the same as the model used in the United States.

 Pakistan

-In Pakistan, OMFS is recognized as a specialty of dentistry which requires FCPS from CPSP after 4 years BDS degree and a one-year housejob.
+In Pakistan, OMFS is recognised as a speciality of dentistry which requires FCPS from CPSP after 4 years BDS degree and a one-year housejob.
 The candidate has to pass FCPS-1 in order to commence their training followed by PGMI Exam (not in all cases).